 Department for Transport

-The Department for Transport (DfT) is responsible for setting national aviation policy, working with the CAA and the UK aviation industry to maintain high standards of safety and security in UK aviation.
+The Department for Transport (DfT) has overall responsibility for the coordination of ICAO related matters on behalf of the Secretary of State for Transport, setting national aviation policy and working with the CAA and the UK aviation industry to maintain high standards of safety and security in UK aviation.

 The CAA’s safety role is to ensure that the aviation industry meets the highest safety standards and is managing its safety risks effectively.
 This is achieved through licensing of organisations and personnel and the certification of aircraft and approval and oversight of organisations.
 Additionally, the CAA seeks to proactively identify and analyse risk through a performance based regulatory approach.
 This includes safety data gathering and analysis to identify emerging risks at the earliest opportunity.
 These identified risks are ultimately controlled by our industry therefore they play an important role in our SSP.
 Please see